Vadoid/iceberg_explorer/README.md

 A comprehensive, user-friendly web interface for exploring and analyzing Apache Iceberg tables stored in Google Cloud Storage (GCS).
 Browse buckets, analyze table metadata, view sample data, and compare snapshots with an intuitive diff interface.

+Lot's of troubleshooting steps at the bottom of the page.

 ## Features

 - 🔍 **GCS Bucket Browser**: Navigate through GCS buckets and folders with project selection